tara-shukla/5416_farmville/README.md

 The simulation should run until `^C` or until the window is closed.

+#### Requirements for Part 1:
-For part 1, we will look at your logic for ensuring that your `redisplay()`, `updateFarm()`, and `erase()` do not enter the critical section concurrently, do not deadlock, and do not livelock.
-Your locks on these functions should also be narrowly scoped.
-This means that you should not acquire the farm update/redisplay lock until you actually need to update or redisplay it, so logic for determining and setting positions for your entities should live outside the lock.
-This and having all the moving pieces are the only things we will evaluate on part 1
+- For part 1, we will look at your logic for ensuring that your `redisplay()`, `updateFarm()`, and `erase()` do not enter the critical section concurrently, do not deadlock, and do not livelock.
+- Your locks on these functions should also be narrowly scoped.
+This means that you should not acquire the farm update/redisplay lock until you actually need to update or redisplay it, so logic for determining and setting positions for your entities should live outside the lock meant for display updates.
+- You should have all of the required entities in their own thread and moving.
+Random movement is fine for part 1
+- These are the only things we will evaluate for part 1

 This is an open-ended project, so the exact implementation details for how you do this are up to you!